Batman Begins (video game): Plot

 Lucius develops an antidote and cures Bruce of the gas sprayed on him, which he learns is a dose of toxin made by Crane which induces horrifying hallucinations and irrational fear.
 Meanwhile, Rachel seeks to investigate the connection between Crane and Falcone, who was previously transferred to the facility after being drugged with the toxin by Crane.
 She enters Arkham to question Crane, but ends up being drugged as well and held captive.
 Batman infiltrates Arkham and learns that Crane has introduced his toxin into Gotham's water supply.
-However, Crane discovers His presence and calls the GCPD to arrest him.
+However, Crane discovers his presence and calls the GCPD to arrest him.
 As the police storm Arkham, Batman confronts Crane and interrogates him after exposing him to his own toxin, learning he works for Ra's al Ghul.
 Leaving Crane to be arrested, Batman speaks with Gordon and convinces him to help him get Rachel, who is dying from the toxin, to safety.
-After sneaking out of the asylum and avoiding the pursuing police, Batman takes Rachel to the Batcave, where he manages to save her life, but opts to keep his identity secret from her for her safety.
+After sneaking out of the asylum and avoiding the pursuing police, Batman takes Rachel to the Batcave, where he manages to save her life, but keeps his identity secret from her for her safety.

-Later, during his birthday party at Wayne Manor, Bruce is confronted by surviving members of the League of Shadows, led by Ducard, who reveals himself as the true Ra's Al Ghul, and informs him of his plan to destroy Gotham by vaporizing its water supply using the stolen microwave emitter, which will render Crane's toxin airborne and cause mass hysteria.
+Later, during his birthday party at Wayne Manor, Bruce is confronted by survivors of the League of Shadows, led by Ducard, who reveals himself as the true Ra's Al Ghul, and informs him of his plan to destroy Gotham by vaporizing its water supply using the stolen microwave emitter, which will render Crane's toxin airborne and cause mass hysteria.
 As the League sets the manor on fire, Bruce rescues Lucius and escapes with Alfred to the Batcave.
 Meanwhile, a prison riot occurs at Arkham, and numerous inmates escape onto the streets of Narrows Island, where they become violent after being exposed to Crane's toxin.
 Amidst the chaos, Batman confronts Crane and stops him from leading the criminals into Gotham.
-Crane is again exposed to his toxin and hallucinates Batman as a monster, causing him to jump into the river in fear.
+Crane is again exposed to his toxin and hallucinates Batman as a monster, causing him to freak out and jump into the river.

 Batman shifts focus towards stopping the League, after Ra's loads the microwave emitter onto Gotham's monorail train to transport it to the city's central water hub.
 He is helped by Rachel, who tries to stop the train at the monorail control station, until Zsasz attacks her.
 Batman rescues Rachel, indirectly revealing his identity to her in the process, and then boards the train in hopes of deactivating the microwave emitter.
 After defeating Ra's, he discovers the device cannot be shut down, so he detonates the Tumbler to destroy the track and prevent the train from reaching the heart of Gotham.
 Batman refuses to kill Ra's but chooses not to save him either, leaving the train before it crashes, killing Ra's.